City of Marion

 About the area

 The City of Marion is located in Adelaide's south-western suburbs, about 10 kilometres from the Adelaide CBD.
-The City of Marion is bounded by the City of West Torrens in the north, the Cities of Unley and Mitcham in the east, the City of Onkaparinga in the south, and Gulf St Vincent and the City of Holdfast Bay in the west.
+The City of Marion is bounded by the City of West Torrens in the north, the City of Unley and the City of Mitcham in the east, the City of Onkaparinga in the south, and Gulf St Vincent and the City of Holdfast Bay in the west.

 Included AreasThe City of Marion includes the suburbs of Ascot Park, Bedford Park (part), Clovelly Park, Darlington (part), Dover Gardens, Edwardstown, Glandore (part), Glengowrie, Hallett Cove (part), Marino, Marion, Mitchell Park, Morphettville, O'Halloran Hill (part), Oaklands Park, Park Holme, Plympton Park, Reynella (part), Seacliff Park (part), Seacombe Gardens, Seacombe Heights, Seaview Downs, Sheidow Park (part), South Plympton, Sturt, Tonsley, Trott Park and Warradale.